 The shortfall over their original gross annual salary should be manageable on the grounds that there will no longer be any need to spend on travelling to work or on dressing appropriately for it, and the realisation that salary increases and promotions will no longer be around the corner should encourage frugality.

-Unless employees engage early, achieving this can prove a steep uphill task.
+Unless employees engage in pension planning early, achieving this can prove a steep uphill task.
 Indeed, those starting at age 50 will need to save nearly four times as much a year as those starting at age 20.

 Many employers, particularly SMEs, will feel they cannot afford to increase the contribution levels they make towards their employees’ pensions to help them achieve such targets.
 But at the very least they should be thinking of ways of making employees aware of the funding tasks facing them.